jorgebucaran/fisher/man/man7/fisher-tour.md

 ## COMPATIBILITY

-Fisherman supports Oh My Fish!
-(Wahoo) themes and plugins by default, but some features are turned off due to performance considerations.
+Fisherman supports Oh My Fish! themes and plugins by default, but some features are turned off due to performance considerations.

-Oh My Fish! evaluates every *.fish* file inside the root directory of every plugin during initialization.
-This is necessary in order to register any existing `init` events and invoke them using fish `emit(1)`.
+Oh My Fish! evaluates every *.fish* file inside the root directory for every plugin installed during shell start.
+This is necessary in order to load any existing `init` event functions and immediately invoke them using fish `emit(1)`.

 Since it is not possible to determine whether a file defines an initialization event without evaluating its contents first, Oh My Fish! sources all `*.fish` files and then emits events for each plugin.

 Not all plugins opt in the initialization mechanism, therefore support for this behavior is turned off by default.
-If you would like Fisherman to behave like Oh My Fish! at the start of every session, install the `omf` compatibility plugin.
+If you would like Fisherman to behave like Oh My Fish! at the start of the shell session, install the `legacy` compatibility plugin.

 ```
-fisher install omf
+fisher install legacy
 ```

 This plugin also adds definitions for some of Oh My Fish!
 Core Library functions.